KatNezabydka/educated/README.md

 ### Introduction

-This chat bot provides functionality to manage an address book.
+This chatbot provides functionality to manage an address book.
 It offers the following commands:

 - `help`: Calls the `show_help()` function, which displays usage help for the program.
 - `hello`: Prints a greeting message.